noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 aware that he is the cause of this problem, so he stifles his anger and responds.

-[Y-You b*stard, just because I’m silently listening, you’re yapping all you want...
+[Y-You bastard, just because I’m silently listening, you’re yapping all you want...
 Listen here, my name is...]

 [Ahh\~\~ No, it’s alright.
 I’m not interested.
 It’s probably just some stupid